mattrussell2/15-docker/README.md

 ## Automatic Backups
 Excellent!
 Now, from within the development container in `VSCode`:

+0. Ensure your current working directory is `/workspaces/cs-15`
 1. Press `CTRL/CMD + SHIFT + p`
 2. Search for and select `SFTP: config`

 You should now see a file `sftp.json`, with various configuration options.
-You should not have to edit these (and so can close the file).
-You only need to do this once.
-Now, every time that you save a file in your container, it will be automatically uploaded to the homework server under the path `/h/your_utln/cs-15/...` - where the `...` will be the path to the files under your local system, starting from your local `cs-15` directory.
+You should not have to edit these (and so can close the file), unless you want to change the remote path.
+Currently, every time that you save a file in your container, it will be automatically uploaded to the homework server under the path `/h/your_utln/cs-15/...` - where the `...` will be the path to the files under your local system, starting from your local `cs-15` directory.
+If you want your remote code to be stored under `/h/your_utln/coursework/cs-15/`, then update and save the `sftp.json` file as needed.

 To verify that backups are working: